RFC-1: Astropods Spec

 FieldTypeRequiredDescription

 specstringREQUIREDSpec version identifier.
-MUST be package/v1.
+MUST be blueprint/v1.

 namestringREQUIREDUnique agent name.